 HL7 AI Transparency on FHIR

 HL7 is developing the AI Transparency on FHIR specification — a set of FHIR extensions that encode AI provenance metadata directly into FHIR resources.
-When an AI agent creates a DocumentReference (clinical note) or RiskAssessment (prediction score), the AI Transparency extensions capture:
+When an AI agent creates a DocumentReference (clinical note) or RiskAssessment (prediction score), The AI Transparency extensions capture:

 - Confidence scoring: The model's self-assessed confidence in its output, enabling downstream systems to route low-confidence outputs to human review